The Making of a Cakravatin Empire

 - The Kamboj Legacy of the Sri Vijaya

 It is important to note that the Sri Vijayan court was still holding strong the Kambojan tradition of the West.
-As legend stated, the original Si Vijayan court was formed from the coupling of the lion of the Western Kambojan stock with the Naga stock of Vanga.
-The Kamboj presence was later strengtened by the Ashoka's family members during the hight of Buddhist expansion.
-Nonetheless, the western lion legacy was fading and for most of their existence they presented themselve as member of the Mahavamsa family of the Water Naga court.
-Because of their Kamboj legacies that they were known in Khmer tradition as KambojNaga.
+As legend stated, the original Si Vijayan court was formed from the coupling of the lion of the western Kambojan stock with the Naga house of Vanga.
+Their presence was later strengthened by the Ashoka's family members during the high of Buddhist expansion.
+Nonetheless, the western lion legacy was fading and for most of their existence they presented themselves as member of the Mahavamsa family of the Water Naga court.
+It was because of their Kamboj legacies that they were known in Khmer tradition as KambojNaga.